by Stefan Wyeth | 3,7 / 5,0 | Approximate reading time: 10 Minutes

 ADVERTISEMENT

 That being said, there are still many instances where console sensibilities are at play in studios on a daily basis.
-Moreover, manufacturers continue to develop solutions for giving you “that console sound” whilst using a DAW system.
+Moreover, manufacturers continue to develop solutions to give you “that console sound” while using a DAW system.
 It is these options that are more tangible for us as musicians, due to the ease at which one can combine hardware and software.

 Interestingly enough, the aspect I found most compelling about working with consoles was not the sound at all.
 In my opinion, this is largely dependent on other factors.

-However, the creative workflow and approach to signal processing that comes into play when using a console is something that can be applied to any recording or production setup, no matter your budget constraints.
+However, the creative workflow and approach to signal processing are key aspects of using a console.
+With the right tools, this can be applied to any recording or production setup, no matter your budget constraints.

 While some parts of console workflow speed up the process and expand the routing capabilities, the approach is different for every user.
 The amount of times I’ve seen engineers spend most of the session editing in Pro Tools using nothing but a mouse is simply astounding and this made very little sense to me.